Tri-Cities Education Association for Christian Homeschoolers

 TEACH Co-op Guidelines

-TEACH operates two weekly co-ops, TEACH Johnson City, meeting on Fridays at North Johnson City Baptist Church, and TEACH Elizabethton, meeting on Mondays at Immanuel Baptist Church in Elizabethton.
+TEACH operates two weekly co-ops, TEACH Johnson City, meeting on Fridays at North Johnson City Baptist Church, and TEACH Elizabethton, meeting on Mondays in Elizabethton.
+We also offer a Virtual Co-op with virtual classes meeting on different days throughout the week.

 TEACH co-ops are grateful for our facility partners, but co-ops are not associated with any particular church.
 We are a Christian group with a statement of faith and we strive to be guided by biblical principles in our dealings with each other.